flee598/nzffdr/README.md

 completely overhauled.
 The NZFFD update resulted in nzffdr v 1.0.0 functions either i) not working or, ii) being redundant.
 Therefore I have completely rewritten nzffdr.
-This does mean there is **NO** backwards compatibility, and any previous code that used nzffdr functions will no longer work.
+This does mean there is **NO** backwards compatibility.
 I am sorry for this, but it was out of my control given the changes to NZFFD.

 On the up side, the NZFFD now contains lots of useful additional